Create an SNMP alert response

 • AES128—AES using 128-bit keys in a symmetric cipher algorithm.
 A longer key provides higher security but a reduction in performance.

 7. Privacy Password―Enter the privacy password required by the SNMP server.
-If you specify a private password, privacy is enabled, and you must also specify an authentication password.
+Specifying a private password enables privacy and requires you to also specify an authentication password.

 8. Engine ID―Enter an identifier for the SNMP engine, in hexadecimal notation, using an even number of digits.